wolfpup-software/jackrabbit-js/README.md

 ## On Decoupling tests from test runners

-Jackrabbit was inspired years of unnecessary pain caused by dogmatic BDD from corporate impact chasers.
+Jackrabbit was inspired years of unnecessary pain caused by dogmatic BDD practices gifted to us by cargo cult corporate impact chasers.

 Jackrabbit decouples tests from test runners.